 - Event-driven architecture supporting real-time triggers

-- Broad developer adoption with established community support
+- Developer adoption with an established community

 Considerations